SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 You can use misty step once per short rest, and you can cast this spell with your spell slots.
 You gain proficiency in Tirmarian.

-# Fighting Style Adept

-Learn a new Fighting Style.

-# Flame Touched

-Increase one of your mental attributes by 1, to a maximum of 20.
-You gain the ability to cast the burning hands and scorching ray spells once per long rest and you can cast these and hellish rebuke with your spell slots.

 # Flame Touched [Cha]

 Increase your Charisma attribute by 1, to a maximum of 20.